 Safety communication could be achieved if the message is evidently clear and will totally warn the product users about the imminent hazards.
 The manufacturers as senders of the message are held liable in the construction of the warning texts.
 The message must be available and comprehensible to the consumers as target receivers of communicative texts.
 If the transmitted message is inadequate, receivers can formulate limited information about the products, which in the end, an erroneous impression can be perceived.

-Since the goal of language is to establish a good sense of communication between the sender and receiver, Shuy (2005) highlights that communication necessitates a specified quantity of assigned data in order to impart the framework essential for product consumers to comprehend what is being shared with them.
-On the surface, it is with words that information is apprehended.
+Shuy (2005) highlights that communication necessitates a specified quantity of assigned data in order to impart the framework essential for product consumers to comprehend what is being shared with them.
 When the message of the sender creates a misleading impression to target receivers, it leads to wrong inferences and conclusions, and ultimately it results to communication breakdown.